 Marketers can also use AdAdvisor to determine the geolocation behaviors of their targets, through partnerships that provide Neustar with “10 billion daily location signals from 250+ million opted-in consumers.”
 In other words, Neustar knows whether you walked into that liquor store, grocery chain, hotel, entertainment venue, or shop.
 It also has data on what you view on TV, streaming video, and gaming.
 And it’s not just consumers who Neustar tracks and targets.
 Companies can access its “HealthLink Dimensions Doctor Data to target 1.7 million healthcare professionals who work in more than 400 specialties, including acute care, family practice, pediatrics, cardiovascular surgery.”

 TransUnion is already a global data and digital marketing powerhouse, with operations in 30 countries, 8,000 clients that include 60 of the Fortune 100.
-What is calls its “TruAudience Marketing Solutions” is built on a foundation of “insight into 98% of U.S. adults and more than 127 million homes, including 80 million connected homes.”
+What is calls its “TruAudience Marketing Solutions (link is external)” is built on a foundation of “insight into 98% of U.S. adults and more than 127 million homes, including 80 million connected homes.”
 Its “TruAudience Identity” product provides “a three-dimensional, omnichannel view of individuals, devices and households… [enabling] precise, scalable identity across offline, digital and streaming environments.”
-It offers marketers and others a method to secure what it terms is an “identity resolution,” which is defined as “the process of matching identifiers across devices and touchpoints to a single profile [that] helps build a cohesive, omnichannel view of a consumer….”
+It offers marketers and others a method to secure what it terms is an “identity resolution,” (link is external) which is defined as “the process of matching identifiers across devices and touchpoints to a single profile [that] helps build a cohesive, omnichannel view of a consumer….”

 TransUnion, known historically as one of the Big Three credit bureaus, has pivoted to become a key source for data and applications for digital marketing.
-It isn’t the only company expanding what is called an “ID Graf”—the ways all our data are gathered for profiling.
+It isn’t the only company expanding what is called an “ID Graf (link is external)”—the ways all our data are gathered for profiling.
 However, given its already vast storehouse of information on Americans, it should not be allowed to devour another major data-focused marketing enterprise.